brinkmanlab/globecorr/static/tutorial.md

 Please note that Firefox has known issues when exporting from this site.
 Please consider switching to Chrome or Safari for optimal results.

 You can see a static example of a correlation globe below.
-The domains specified your csv will be shown around the circumference of the globe, with the largest domain shown first when going clockwise from the 12 o'clock position.
+The domains specified in your csv will be shown around the circumference of the globe, with the largest domain shown first when going clockwise from the 12 o'clock position.
 Each domain will be present as a distinct arc with a unique colour.
 Correlations are represented as ribbons.
 When there are correlations between variables within the same domain, you will see the ribbon tracing back onto its domain of origin.
 When correlated variables are in separate domains, the ribbons will arrange as needed across the circle to reach the required domain.
 The variables specified in the csv for the  correlations can be viewed by hovering over each ribbon.
 The default colour for positive correlations is blue, whereas the default for negative is red.
 There is a legend present in the plot area to reflect the colours of the correlations.
 GlobeCorr defaults to showing all correlations.

 ![globe example1](./tutorial/example_globe.png)